-On the five and half hour train ride, Berlin – Warsaw, we had a compartment to ourselves for the first hour of the journey!
+Berlin to Warsaw – during the five and half hour train ride, we had a compartment to ourselves for the first hour of the journey!
 We were then joined by two German girls who we got speaking to for the remainder of the journey.
 They had been travelling for the past two weeks, and had lots of stories about bad transport and their hostels.
 We discussed our languages and German/English culture differences.
 It was great to meet some other travellers.

 On arrival we got the 175 bus to our hostel – the bus ticket was 3.60 PLN (polish zloty) which is about 80p.
 Bargain!